Why video is the future of marketing

 For marketers, video is all about going to where the audience is.
 After all, there’s little point in brands serving up content carved into a stone tablet if their customers have long moved on from that format.
 Video is what people want (unsurprising given that we find video easier to consume and remember) and that alone makes it incredibly effective.
 In fact, one video marketing survey by Wyzowl found that 85% of people actually want brands to deliver more video content to them.

-Another appeal for marketers is that Google’s ever-evolving algorithms tend to prioritise video content, surely no coincidence given it owns the world’s biggest video platform, YouTube.
+Another appeal for marketers is that Google’s ever-evolving algorithms tend to prioritize video content, surely no coincidence given it owns the world’s biggest video platform, YouTube.
 Of course, there’s a very real risk that as video content becomes ubiquitous, it will get increasingly harder for brands to stand out.
 Cisco’s Visual Networking Index estimates that video made up about 75% of all business and consumer-based internet traffic in 2017, a figure set to trend upwards into the new decade, hitting 82% by 2022.

 Audiences aren’t going to regress back to the stone tablet, so attracting eyeballs to video will come down to innovating within the medium – and this is where interactive video will really come into its own for brands that learn how to leverage the technology effectively.